The focus of these materials is what you need to know to maintain an existing site in CommonSpot.

 If, during your session, your authentication expires (most likely as a result of what appears to CommonSpot to be inactivity), then some or all of the various shortcut icons will disappear and their tools will not be available.
 If you then attempt to access

 your browser will automatically re-submit your password on your behalf, and when you return to the page you were working on, and re-load it, the shortcut icons will be re-displayed.

 Click on the pencil icon at the top right; observe the menu of choices.
 To take a choice, move the mouse (keeping it within the menu box) until it is over that choice, then click as usual.
-If you move the mouse outside of the gray menu box so that it leaves through the bottom boundary, the menu will collapse with no choice being made.
+If you move the mouse outside of the gray menu box so that it leaves through the bottom boundary, or if you leave by the left side but try to come back in through the bottom, the menu will collapse with no choice being made.

-Choosing "View Page in CommonSpot" will bring up the page inside the CommonSpot Dashboard, in the equivalent of the old "Read" mode.
+Choosing "View Page in CommonSpot" will bring up the page inside the CommonSpot Dashboard.

-Choosing "Work on this Page" will bring up the page inside the CommonSpot Dashboard, in the equivalent of the old "Author" mode.
+Choosing "Work on this Page" will bring up the page inside the CommonSpot Dashboard, showing you work-in-progress that you started.

-Choosing "Work on this Page (All Changes)" -- if that choice is present -- will bring up the page inside the CommonSpot Dashboard, in the equivalent of the old "Edit" mode.
+Choosing "Work on this Page (All Changes)" -- if that choice is present -- will bring up the page inside the CommonSpot Dashboard, showing you work-in-progress that anyone started.